 The AGS Booster is a circular accelerator used for physics research and radiobiology studies.
 It receives either a proton beam from the Linac or heavy ions from the Tandem Van de Graaff and accelerates these before injecting them into the AGS ring for further acceleration.
-The Booster also serves as the energetic heavy ion source for the NASA Space Radiation Laboratory.
-Construction is planned for spring 2005.
-This new facility will be used to simulate the harsh cosmic and solar radiation environment found in space.
+The Booster also serves as the energetic heavy ion source for the NASA Space Radiation Laboratory, which is used to simulate the harsh cosmic and solar radiation environment found in space.

-4. Linear Accelerator (Linac) and Brookhaven Linac Isotope Producer (BLIP) The Linac provides beams of polarized protons for the AGS and RHIC.
+4. Linear Accelerator (Linac) and Brookhaven Linac Isotope Producer (BLIP)

+The Linac provides beams of polarized protons for the AGS and RHIC.
 The excess beam capacity is used to produce radioisotopes for research and medical imaging at the BLIP.
 The BLIP is one of the nation's key production facilities for radioisotopes, which are crucial to clinical nuclear medicine.
 The BLIP also supports research on new diagnostic and therapeutic radiopharmaceuticals.

-5. Heavy Ion Transfer Line (HITL)
+Heavy Ion Transfer Line (HITL)